Severe Weather Statement issued for Creek by NWS - NewsBreak

 Severe Weather Statement issued for Creek by NWS

 Effective: 2021-10-10 21:36:00 CDT Expires: 2021-10-10 22:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Creek A TORNADO WARNING REMAINS IN EFFECT UNTIL 1015 PM CDT FOR SOUTHWESTERN CREEK AND NORTHWESTERN OKFUSKEE COUNTIES At 937 PM CDT, a severe thunderstorm capable of producing a tornado was located 3 miles northwest of Welty, moving northeast at 40 mph.
+Target Area: Creek A TORNADO WARNING REMAINS IN EFFECT UNTIL 1015 PM CDT FOR SOUTH CENTRAL CREEK COUNTY At 942 PM CDT, a severe thunderstorm capable of producing a tornado was located 4 miles north of Welty, moving northeast at 40 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations in or near the path include Bristow...
-Slick This includes Interstate 44 between mile markers 185 and 189.
+Slick This includes Interstate 44 near mile marker 189.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0